albatrostech/asr/README.md

         carton exec -- morbo scripts/asr

-Now the application should be accesible at [http://localhost:3000/](http://localhost:3000/)
+Now the application should be accessible at [http://localhost:3000/](http://localhost:3000/)

 ## Run Front-end Devel Server